Boa... Nguu yak!

 Boa...
-Nguu yak! also known as just Boa and Constrictor, is a 2006 Thai horror film directed by Chaninton Muangsuwan and stars Pimpan Chalaikupp and Sittha Lertsrimonkol.
+Nguu yak! also known as just Boa and Constrictor, is a 2006 Thai horror monster film directed by Chaninton Muangsuwan and stars Pimpan Chalaikupp and Sittha Lertsrimonkol.

 Synopsis

 A group of teenagers journey by balloon to a remote forest in search of a friend who's gone missing after his trip that he took for a film project.
 En route, a brutal storm takes them down in the middle of the forest.
 The teenagers are forced to take shelter in a dark cave, unaware that an unusual creature is silently resting there.
 It is not too long before they discover the terrible thing deep inside the cave, a ferocious and enormous Boa.
 They have no choice but to fight for their lives.